 This is an awesome concept as it makes you really think about both your decisions when talking to people and when choosing which faction you wish to side with and who to shoot.
 Again though, just like the reputation meter – once you’ve annoyed a colony, I couldn’t figure out how to get them to stop shooting me.
 As such, I had to go on a few rampages and effectively wipe out entire settlements and spaceships just because they wouldn’t leave me alone – it was life or death.

 This is my story: I am captain Fred and I love posters.
 I collect them, along with foam finger gloves and random trinkets, so I can decorate my run-down spaceship.
 As such, when I was visiting a rather big space station, full of hotels, bars, hospital, and seedy people, I spotted a nice poster on the wall which I was able to grab.
 However, I was spotted and instantly became public enemy number one with no option to give it back or pay for my crime.
-Instead, my two companions opened fire in retaliation of the onslaught I was receiving from the guards.
+Instead, my two companions opened fire in retaliation for the onslaught I was receiving from the guards.
 Before I knew it, I had performed genocide, I’d wiped out the entire population, including my companion’s lesbian lover – so she also chose to leave my side.

 This was the moment I realised, every choice and action I take will affect not only those who die and suffer, but also those who I interact with who are linked to the people I accidentally blew the arms, legs, and head off with my plasma gun.
 F